AdeyAA/cse15l-lab-reports/lab-report-2.md

 Relevant field of the class is StringBuilder `chatMessages` which stores all of the chat messages added.

 The values in this method include:
-1.String Builder chatMessages
-2.String queryString = "s=Hiiiiiii&user=Adey"
+1.StringBuilder chatMessages = "Adey: How are you" 2.String queryString = "s=Hiiiiiii&user=Adey"
 3.String array chatInfo = ["s=Hiiiiiii", "user=Adey"]
 4.String message = "Hiiiiiii"
 5.String user = "Adey"
-6.String chatMessage = "Adey: How are you"
+6.String chatMessage = "Adey: Hiiiiiii"

 In the main method, it takes in a command line argument which was java ChatServer 9089 which is how the server was started.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-The field chatMessages changes whenever the if statement checking whether the URL path contains `/add-message` is true and when `user` and `message is not null, because then a new chat is added to chatMessages so the field is changed.
+The field chatMessages changes whenever the if statement checks whether the URL path contains `/add-message` is true and when `user` and `message are not null, because then a new chat is added to chatMessages so the field is changed.
+The other values mentioned in the second question also change according to whatever was inputted is the user string and message string.

 # Part 2